simonmicro/Dear-Templates/ASM/README.md

 banner: "/img/dear-templates/default.jpg"
 ---

+### Note ###
+This code has been tested and developed with the [Atmel Studio 7.0](http://studio.download.atmel.com/7.0.2397/as-installer-7.0.2397-full.exe) for an ATMEGA16 chip.
+You should also consult the instruction manual from [here](http://ww1.microchip.com/downloads/en/devicedoc/atmel-0856-avr-instruction-set-manual.pdf)!

 ```
 ; Get the default definitions for this chip (not really needed in this example)
 ; .INCLUDE "m16def.inc"